-Dental implants are a fantastic solution to missing teeth and can allow you to return to normality both in terms of feel and appearance and also in terms of function.
-At Dental Partners of Boston, we have doctors who are well-trained and experienced at placing dental implants.
+Dental implants are a fantastic solution to missing teeth.
+They can allow you to return to normality in terms of appearance, natural feel, and function.
+At Dental Partners of Boston, we have periodontists with years of experienced at placing dental implants.

 How Do Dental Implants Work?

-Dental implants work by replacing the root of a tooth with a small screw-like metal implant, that then becomes bonded with your jaw to format strong root replacement for a missing tooth.
+Dental implants work by replacing the root of a tooth with a small screw-like metal implant.
+That implant as it heals becomes bonded with your jaw to format strong root replacement for a missing tooth.
 Once this implant has been bonded, an artificial tooth or “crown” is fitted.

 With a dental implant, the tooth is remarkably stable and performs just like any other tooth in your mouth.
 It doesn’t get removed for cleaning, and you won’t be left feeling like there’s a foreign object in your mouth, either.